-The dirt/soil eating as clay or chalk has been observed in many animals (including herbivores), bats, birds, primates and even in humans.
+The dirt/soil eating as clay or chalk is a common observation in many animals (including herbivores), bats, birds, primates and even in humans.
 Clay licking behaviour in South American parrots reveals that clay contains kaolin, smectite and mica.
 The preferred soil in kaolinite results in surpassing or approach pure bentonite in their capacity to bird’s quinine and tannic acid.

-- Anting or Insect medicine
+Anting or Insect medicine

 European jay, crows and waxbills, squirrels and monkeys are the mammals that partake in passive anting.
 It helps in feather maintenance and soothing skin by secreting formic acid, miticides, insecticides, bactericides, fungicides and supplement for birds preen oil.

-- External plant medication or Topical application of plants as medicine
+- External plant medication or topical application of plants as medicine

 The masticated plant materials as leaves and the some insects have been rubbed on body by primates with sole purpose to repel or get rid of ectoparasites.
 As North American brown bears mix their saliva with Osha roots (bear roots: contain 105 active chemicals as coumarins; a fly repellent, for stomachic and infections etc.) to make a paste for fur rubbing.

-- Internal plant medication
+Internal plant medication

 Plants as stimulants

-Chachma baboons in South Africa consume small amounts of leaves of specific plants grouped as Euphories for their stimulant property.
+Zoopharmacognosy is seen in many mamals like Chachma baboons in South Africa.
+They consume small amounts of leaves of specific plants grouped as Euphories for their stimulant property.
 Plants of family Solanaceae and Euphorbiaceae are well known for stimulant property.

-Females of Muriqui monkeys found in Brazil get themselves prepared before breeding season.
-This is achieved by consuming the leaves from a plant Apuleia leiocarpa (JF Macbr) and Platypodium alegans vog., and the fruits of Enterobium contortisiliquim Morong.
+Females of Muriqui monkeys in Brazil get it to prepare themselves before breeding season.
+This is due to consuming the leaves from a plant Apuleia leiocarpa (JF Macbr) and Platypodium alegans vog., and the fruits of Enterobium contortisiliquim Morong.

-How this behaviour is acquired by next generation
+How Zoopharmacognosy can acquire by next generation

 The research pertaining to animal’s self-medication also applies to human being or vice versa.
 Co-evolution of host and parasite has resulted in biological methods to decrease the parasitic infection due to adaptations to physiological immune responses.

-This intelligent behaviour has intrigued scientists from various disciplines including animal and plant biology, chemistry, medicine and environmental science.
-That’s why the discovery of many medicinal substances has occurred by the use of these compounds or plants by the animals.
+This intelligent behavior has intrigued scientists from various disciplines including animal and plant biology, chemistry, medicine and environmental science.
+The discovery of many medicinal substances has occurred by the use of these compounds or plants by the animals.